digitoimistodude/air-light/README.md

 ### Mission & vision

 Air-light is built to be very straightforward, backwards compatible, front-end developer friendly and modular by its structure.
-Following [Underscores](https://github.com/automattic/_s) and [WordPress Theme Coding Standards](https://codex.wordpress.org/Theme_Development#Theme_Development_Standards) best practices and most of the changes in _s are implemented as soon as they are committed. **Our mission and goal** is **minimalism** and **simplicity**. **Our vision** is to build a theme that honors [WordPress Theme Coding Standards](https://make.wordpress.org/core/handbook/best-practices/coding-standards/), will not implement its own wrappers or functions, will not use any templating languages that would take things further from traditional PHP or CSS, will contain nothing that people will not use or need.
+Following [Underscores](https://github.com/automattic/_s) and [WordPress Theme Coding Standards](https://codex.wordpress.org/Theme_Development#Theme_Development_Standards) best practices and most of the changes in _s are implemented as soon as they are committed.

+**Our mission and goal** is **minimalism** and **simplicity**. **Our vision** is to build a theme that will not implement its own wrappers or functions, will not use any templating languages that would take things further from traditional PHP or CSS, will contain nothing that people will not use or need.
 Air-light will be free of weird "app-like" folder structures or odd syntaxes that nobody else uses.
 We love WordPress as it was and as it is.

 Air was renamed to air-light in version 3.7.8 (March 20th, 2018), because *air* was already taken in the official WordPress theme directory.